 There’s no quick answer to this question as there are many reasons why people clip their horses during the winter.
 For example, does your horse spend a lot of time outside, what is his workload like, does he suffer from Cushing’s.
 All of these will play a part in whether or not you clip your horse as will your personal preference.
 If you want to know more about clipping your horse you might want to read this article.

 If you do clip your horse though you will need to use a rug and or blanket during the winter.

 Should I blanket my horse in winter?

 The jury is still out on whether or not you need to rug your horse up during the winter.
 Some people will argue that in the wild their natural coats will help to keep them warm while others will state that a rug will protect them from the elements.
 When it does come to rugging your horse though there are a number of factors that will help to answer the question.
-For example if you clip your horse for any reason at all then you will need to use a rug.
+For example, if you clip your horse for any reason at all then you will need to use a rug.

-If you are going to use a rug or blanket during the winter but aren’t sure what type of rug you need then you may find this guide to rugs that I wrote helpful.
+If you are going to use a rug or blanket during the winter but aren’t sure what type of rug you need then you may find this guide to blankets that I wrote helpful.

 Do horses need more hay when it’s cold?

-During the winter, especially if there’s a frost or snow, natural forage is harder to get to and of a poorer quality compared to during the summer.
+During the winter, especially if there’s a frost or snow, natural forage is harder to get to and of poorer quality compared to during the summer.
 This is another reason why you need to increase your horse’s hay intake, in order to replace this lack of natural forage.

 How much hay does a horse need per day in the winter?